gitcordier/FunctionalAnalysis/README.md

 [TexLive](https://www.tug.org)
 # Legal issues
 - I do not broadcast nor sell any copy of *Functional Analysis*
 - I do not make available any content from this book, **excepted** problems statements

 Feel free to get copies of this great book by yourself.
-For the record, *Functional Analysis*' ISBNs are
+*Functional Analysis*' ISBNs are

 - ISBN-10: 0070542368